-The high power "zener diode" circuit presented here can be used for obtaining a highly accurate, temperature and voltage stabilized outputs from high current sources, safely.
+The high power "zener diode" circuit using transistor shunt regulator presented here can be used for obtaining a highly accurate, temperature and voltage stabilized outputs from high current sources, safely.

 Normal Zener Limitation